mruegenberg/miWorleyNoise/README.md

 miWorleyNoise
 =============

-Worley noise / Voronoi noise shader for mental ray
+Worley noise / Voronoi noise shader for mental ray.

+`Voronoi` contains a prototype implementation in Haskell.
+It is somewhat slow.